 That sinking feeling you get when someone delivers a translation full of mistakes?
 You can rest easy that this won’t happen when you work with me.

 Within these three sectors, I translate a wide variety of creative and corporate documentation.
 This includes websites, brochures, product presentations, newsletters, blogs, catalogues, contracts, meeting minutes, training courses, software, e-learning simulations and exercises, and much more.

 Want to work with a freelancer or a translation agency?
 You choose!

 I’m a strong advocate of the native language principle, i.e. translators should only translate into their native language.
-This means I only translate from English and French into Belgian/Dutch.
+This means I only translate from English and French into Dutch (as spoken in Belgium).
 Having said that, I understand that there are times when companies need material translating into several languages.
 To cater for this, I offer an à la carte solution, where you choose what you need.

 You like to be in touch with the translator working on your texts so that you can discuss any questions or issues directly.

 If you’re keen to stay in control, let’s discuss your translation and proofreading needs for English and French into Belgian-Dutch.
 Looking for translation into another language?
 I’ll put you in touch with a colleague specialised in your subject area, so that you can speak to them directly and start working together.